 I just became a Political Science major, but I don’t have an advisor in the department.
 How can I get a member of the department as an advisor?

 We try to make sure that every major has an advisor in the department, but sometimes that does not happen immediately.
 Until it does, you may always see the Undergraduate Director Professor Timothy Crawford.

 For some reason, the Office of Student Services has dropped me as a Political Science major.
 What happened?

 The Advising Center requires that all Freshmen reacquire their majors in January.
 This is done so that students will have an opportunity to think about whether they want to keep the major they’ve chosen in the Fall.
 Simply follow their instructions for rejoining the Political Science major, if that is what you wish to do.

 If I have a complaint about a faculty member, whom do I see?

-You should first speak with the Director of Undergraduate Studies, Associate Professor Dennis Hale, who will hear your complaint first, before you see the department Chair Professor Susan Shell.
+You should first speak with the Director of Undergraduate Studies, Associate Professor Timothy Crawford, who will hear your complaint first, before you see the department Chair Professor Susan Shell.